-- Select welding polarity as in paragraph 4.2.1. - Turn the mode switch to remote. - Plug the control cable supplied with the remote into the remote control socket. - Plug the remote control onto the other end of the control cable.

-• Adjust the current control on the remote to the recommended setting for the type and size of welding electrode being used.
-(The standard Newarc RC300 remote does not have current settings but is marked 1 to 10, for the R2500 allow 25A per division).
+- Select welding polarity - Plug the control cable supplied with the remote control into the remote control socket on the front of the R7000 - Turn the mains switch to the on position, the machine is ready to weld. - Plug the remote control onto the other end of the control cable. - Adjust the current control on the remote to the recommended setting for the type and size of welding electrode being used.
+(Standard Newarc RC300 remote does not have current settings but is marked 1 to 10)